Chile Cambray: Complete Guide to Flavor, Heat Level, Cooking Uses & Buying Tips

 How to Use Chile Cambray in Cooking

-Chile cambray is versatile and can be used in both fresh and dried forms.
-Here are some delicious ways to incorporate it into your meals:
+Chile Cambray is versatile in both fresh and dried forms.
+Here are expert-approved ways to incorporate it:

-• Dried and Ground: Toast whole pods in a dry skillet until fragrant, then grind into a fine powder.
-Add to mole, chili rubs, or sprinkle over tacos.
+• Dried and Ground: Toast whole pods in a dry skillet until fragrant, then grind into powder.
+Ideal for mole, chili rubs, or sprinkling over tacos.

-• In Salsas: Blend roasted tomatoes, garlic, onion, and a few dried chiles for a rich, smoky salsa that kicks any standard verde or roja out of the park.
+• In Salsas: Blend roasted tomatoes, garlic, onion, and dried chiles for a rich, smoky salsa that elevates standard versions.

-• Oil Infusion: Simmer dried chiles in olive oil for a few minutes to create an aromatic, spicy oil perfect for drizzling over grilled vegetables or seafood.
+• Oil Infusion: Simmer dried chiles in olive oil for an aromatic, spicy oil perfect for grilled vegetables or seafood.

-• Cocktails: Rim glasses with a mix of chile powder and lime zest for a spicy margarita twist.
+• Cocktails: Rim glasses with chile powder and lime zest for a spicy margarita twist.

-• Meat Rubs: Combine with cumin, coriander, garlic powder, and salt for a bold, spicy rub for grilled chicken or pork.
+• Meat Rubs: Combine with cumin, coriander, garlic powder, and salt for a bold rub on chicken or pork.

 Chile Cambray Salsa in Bowl